 This British overseas territory has suffered heavily in a volcanic eruption and much of the natural (such as the Great Alp Falls) and man-made heritage (Plymouth town) is lost.

-Nevertheless this is gorgeous Caribbean island.
+Nevertheless, this is a gorgeous Caribbean island.
 In several locations has been preserved primeval forest with endemic species, there are interesting dive sites.

 Beyond Relaxed: Precious Time in Montserrat captures vacationing on Montserrat in over 200 island photographs and descriptions.
 This natural, un-commercialized tropical island is quietly inspiring as you learn about the effects of the famous and still active Soufriere Hills Volcano and the power of nature that caused the unstoppable destruction of Plymouth, the Capital City.

-Photo Exploration of Montserrat West Indies by award-winning photographer Igor Kravtchenko reflects contemporary lifestyle and nature of this Caribbean Island.
-History, culture, traditions and development after volcanic eruption in 1995 are provided in introduction by Howard A. Fergus, professor of the University of the West Indies.
+Photo Exploration of Montserrat West Indies by award-winning photographer Igor Kravtchenko reflects the contemporary lifestyle and nature of this Caribbean Island.
+History, culture, traditions, and development after a volcanic eruption in 1995 are provided in the introduction by Howard A. Fergus, professor of the University of the West Indies.